onetwotrip/postal/README.md

 And custom changes:

-* Added special symbols to link conversion: | and ,
+* Added special symbols to link conversion: | @ and ,
 * Added mini_racer gem
 * Moved to LetsEncrypt v2
+* Split :main queue to :main and :webhooks
+* Changed process of link generation